 Welcome!
 We are delighted you have made the decision to attend Navarro College.
 You will soon find it is a wise choice.
-Our desire is to offer an invigorating and enriching educational environment coupled with a stimulating academic experience and assist you in achieving your goals with success.
+Our desire is to offer an invigorating and enriching educational environment coupled with a stimulating academic experience and to assist you in achieving your goals with success.

 Navarro College has a reputation as an outstanding teaching and learning institution.
 We offer an array of educational offerings designed to provide you with the skills, knowledge, and experience necessary to successfully engage your educational program and prepare for the world of work.
-Our staff has a compelling commitment to students, and the campus offers a most pleasing educational setting.
+Our staff has a compelling commitment to students, and our campuses offer a most pleasing educational setting.
 Navarro College is a place where people of all ages, from all backgrounds, and from all cultures meet to participate in one of the most satisfying and enhancing learning experiences available in Texas.

 Our role is to facilitate your success, and we accept this challenge.
-We look for the opportunity to assist you in identifying your strengths and understanding areas in need of improvement.
+We look forward to the opportunity of assisting you in identifying your strengths and understanding areas in need of improvement.
 Navarro College offers a unique opportunity, and we invite you to join us for a memorable and lasting experience.

 Every good wish for success.
 I am confident you will enjoy your experience at Navarro College.
-Our tradition of excellence has prevailed for over half a century.
+Our tradition of excellence has prevailed for more than half a century.